 To no avail.
 What’s the point of having a life-threatening illness if it won’t get you stuff?

 We wait and wait and wait.
 I check in with him a few times and he acts like I’m being completely unreasonable, even though it’s been an hour and he told me 10 minutes.
 Cannot understand how it can take any time to get a hotel voucher, let alone this much time.
-I’m trying to be patient but I have no confidence in this person and I get the vibe he’s being dishonest and just wants me to disappear.
+I’m trying to be patient but I have no confidence in this person and I get the vibe he just wants me to disappear.

-The crying girl goes to sit down across the room and he promises to call her up as soon as we have vouchers.
+The crying girl sits down across the room and he promises to call her up as soon as we have vouchers.

-I stick around the desk this time, in part to dodge the guy freestyle rapping and talking to himself at the far end of the terminal, and another guy who is frantically walking around and loudly on the phone with his aunt.
+I stick around the desk this time, in part to dodge the guy freestyle rapping and talking to himself at the far end of the terminal and the other guy frantically walking around and talking very loudly on speakerphone about how he lost his passport.
+Chaos.

 But for whatever reason, they won't give her a voucher.

 I’m shocked.
 She’s alone, barely an adult, and *in tears*.
 It’s also their literal obligation to give you a place to sleep when they delay flights.
-So I have no idea what’s going on.
+So I have no idea why any of this has been so difficult.

-I’m not trying to get the Aussie couple bumped out but I’m also like… they just got here?
-I point out that the other girl is upset, travelling alone, and has been waiting almost as long as I have, and the Air Canada guys basically shrug their shoulders.
+I’m not trying to get the Aussie couple bumped out, but I’m also like… they just got here?
+I point out that the young girl is upset, travelling alone, and has been waiting almost as long as I have, and both Air Canada guys basically shrug their shoulders.

-It’s clear to me that the inexperienced employee who’s been trying to help has completely forgotten about the girl.
+It’s clear to me that the inexperienced employee has completely forgotten about the girl.
 I’m not even sure he put in a request for any vouchers in the first place because the other guy made it happen so quickly.

 I ask the more competent AC agent if we can get another voucher for this girl.
-He just says the hotel only has two rooms, then whatever this means, “Sometimes it takes 2 minutes, sometimes it takes 2 hours.”
-He quickly disappears again, back to whatever desk the Aussie couple found him at, I guess.
+He just says whatever this means: “Sometimes it takes 2 minutes, sometimes it takes 2 hours,” and quickly disappears again.
+Back to whatever desk the Aussie couple found him at, I guess.

 How can it take 2 hours?
 The hotel has rooms tonight, or it doesn’t.